 How is the timing for IUI determined?

-Timing is key for IUI.
+Timing is important for IUI.
 Using ovulation prediction kits or ultrasound helps find the best moment for insemination.
-It matches up with egg release for higher success.
+It matches up with ovulation egg for greater success.

 How do IUI and IVF differ?

 IUI is simpler.
 It places sperm in the uterus for natural fertilization.
 IVF mixes eggs and sperm in a lab, then puts the embryo into the uterus.
-IVF is for severe infertility or when IUI fails.
+IVF may be reserved for infertility when IUI fails.

 What can I expect emotionally and psychologically during IUI treatment?

-IUI can be tough emotionally and mentally.
+IUI can be tough as couples are stressed because of waiting on the outcome.
 It helps to have support from others.
-Support groups, loved ones, and mental health pros can make a big difference.
+Support groups and loved ones can make a big difference.

 References